CompNet/conivel/README.md

 # Generated Dataset

 The generated context retrieval can be found under `runs/gen/genv3` for Alpaca-7b, and under `runs/gen/genv3_13b/` for Alpaca-13b.
+We release the dataset under CC BY-NC 4.0 license.